Holeey/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6-third_line script displays the third line of a filr in a current directory 7-file script prints out Best School
-7-file script is used to create a file that has a filename of escaped special characters
+7-file script is used to create a file that has a filename of escaped special characters 8-cwd_state script list all the files in another file